nango.yaml

 Lists the actions for a given integration.

-Lists the events and scripts executed when those events occur.
+Lists the events and functions executed when those events occur.

 Sync fields